SteelCompendium/data-rules-md-dse/Ancestries/Time Raider.md

 At the same instant, a call—a horn.
 From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in his heart—the clarion call of the last Storm Knight!

-At the sound, the orc dashed forward into a knot of wardog commandos, her axe already hewing about her.
+At the sound, the orc dashed forward into a knot of war dog commandos, her axe already hewing about her.

 John hadn't hesitated, he'd already drawn his sword and falchion.
 "All right, you patchwork son of a bitch."
 He charged Lycaon who fumbled with the shortsword on his belt.